-- ▶ OMSSA and its members encourage the Province to continue with and prioritize this work, as it has strong potential to achieve savings that can be reinvested into needed services for Ontario's people and communities.
-Case workers need to focus on supporting people, not paperwork and administration. - Recognizing the strong linkages between human services and health, the Province should work towards greater collaboration and coordination between Provincial Ministries in the areas of community and social services, housing and health. - ▶ Additional funding is required to support economic recovery and the delivery of social assistance during a pandemic.
-Program delivery funding (PDF) has been frozen since 2018, causing increased cost pressures on Service System Managers.
+- OMSSA and its members encourage the Province to continue with and prioritize this work, as it has strong potential to achieve savings that can be reinvested into needed services for Ontario's people and communities. - Recognizing the strong linkages between human services and health, the Province should work towards greater collaboration and coordination between Provincial Ministries in the areas of community and social services, housing and health.